 The retina is the part of your eye that senses light so you can see.
 Retinal artery occlusion is a blood clot in an artery in the retina.

 When an artery in the retina is blocked, doctors say it is "occluded."
 This blockage stops blood from flowing through the artery.
 And that can damage nerve cells that help you see.
 Or the artery may leak, causing swelling.

 There is no pain.
 But most people suddenly lose all or most vision in that eye.
 It may last only seconds or minutes.
-Most of the time, it's permanent.
+But the vision loss can also be permanent.